Azure/azure-cli/doc/local_context_guidelines.md

 az appservice plan create -g myResourceGroup --name myPlan az webapp create -g myResourceGroup --plan myPlan --name myWebapp
 ```
 The user has to input resource group name 3 times and plan name 2 times for this scenario.
-To enable local context feature, we need to define local context attribute as below:
+To reduce these duplicate type in, we need to enable local context feature for these parameters as below:

 - `az group create`: *set resource group name*
 > azure-cli/azure/cli/command_modules/resource/_params.py